Skip to content

 These URLs are remembered for the file in the 'known urls' list, so if the client happens to encounter the same URL in future, it can determine whether it can skip the download because the file is already in the database or has previously been deleted.

-It is not important that File URLs be matched by a URL Class.
-File URL is considered the 'default', so if the client finds no match, it will assume the URL is a file and try to download and import the result.
-You might want to particularly specify them if you want to present them in the media viewer or discover File URLs are being confused for Post URLs or something.
+You do not have to make URL Classes for direct file URLs.
+File URL is considered the 'default' type, so if the client finds no match for something, it will assume the URL is actually to a real file and try to download and import the result.
+You only need to particularly specify them if you want to present them in the media viewer or if your file URLs are being incorrectly matched to a Post URL class by accident.

 Post URL